jftuga/date_gap_finder/README.md

 Flags for "insert":
-  -R, --allRecords string    insert data to all columns of a missing row -O, --overwrite            overwrite existing CSV file; original file saved as .bak -r, --record stringArray   insert record with missing data; format: col#,value
+  -R, --allRecords string    insert data to all columns of a missing row -m, --max int              max number of backup files to save; -1=save all (default -1) -O, --overwrite            overwrite existing CSV file; original file saved as .bak -r, --record stringArray   insert record with missing data; format: col#,value